Data Processing Agreement (DPA)

 - Secure data disposal

-- Secure data centers in Germany with access control
+- Secure data centers with access control, video surveillance, redundant power supplies, and climate control

 A.6 Backup and Disaster Recovery